EvSecDev/SCMP/README.md

   The deployment method is currently only SSH by key authentication using password sudo for remote commands (password login authentication is currently not supported).

 - In deploy diff mode, you can choose a specific commit ID (or specify none and use the latest commit) from your repository and deploy the changed files in that specific commit to their designated remote hosts.
+- In deploy rollback mode, you can choose a specific commit ID (or specify none and use the latest commit) to deploy the previous version of the change in that specific commit.
 - In deploy failures mode, the program will read the last failure json (if present) and extract the commitid, hosts, and files that failed and attempt to redeploy.
 - In deploy all mode, with a comma separated list of hosts, you can deploy every relevant file in the repo to the chosen hosts for a given commit (usually, the head commit).